davemcg/CNC/README.md

 # Fusion 360 Design / Manufacture Notes

 - Measure work piece Z height with caliper
+- Set origin (usually) to the top of the material to cut!
+- Add extra stock around the model (otherwise tabs are not possible)
 - Manufacture parameters to change:
   - Tool
     - [Param suggestions](https://resources.sienci.com/view/lmk2-feeds-and-speeds/)